+Buyer beware

-Buyer beware Do your research on rental companies As the start of fall semester draws closer, you can expect to receive a number of commercial solicitations from futon companies, refrigerator rental companies and other businesses that provide various products and services targeted to our student population.
+Do your research on rental companies

+As the start of fall semester draws closer, you can expect to receive a number of commercial solicitations from futon companies, refrigerator rental companies and other businesses that provide various products and services targeted to our student population.

 Georgia's open records laws require the University of Georgia to provide mailing addresses to any outside party that submits a request for the information.
 Although information on items such as student grades and health records are protected from such a request, unless you have restricted the information, student addresses are not protected.

-MOVE-IN TIP On move-in days, you may see local entrepreneurs offering to help move belongings for a tip.
-You may utilize outside help, but know that official housing volunteers will wear shirts with the housing logo, and do not assist with moving student belongings.
-You may receive mailings regarding products that look to be official from the university, but University Housing does not endorse, solicit on behalf of, or maintain a partnership with any outside vendors or manufacturer.
-The department does not certify that any products or appliances meet our specifications or abide by our policies.
-It is the responsibility of the student to ensure that products and services used in the residence halls are permitted and adhere to housing guidelines and policies-check the online Community Guide for specifics.
-If you choose to do business with one of these vendors, we urge you to contact your chosen company well in ad-vance of opening day to ensure timely delivery and installation, for which students must be present.
-Most importantly, don't pay in cash.
-A canceled check or credit card statement may be your only proof of payment.
+MOVE-IN TIP

+local entrepreneurs offering to

+help move belongings for a tip.